awcodify/ssl_chain_exporter/README.md

 <pre>
   -domains string
         Which domain will be collected.
 Comma separated.
-  -domains-from-file string
+  -domains-from-csv string
-        Which domain will be collected from file.
-Comma separated.
+        Which domain will be collected from csv file -web.listen-address string
-  -web.listen-address string
         Address to listen on for web interface. (default ":9102") -web.metrics-path string